eclipse-sdv-blueprints/fleet-management/leda/Setup.md

 # Start In-Vehicle Coponents

-The containers for the in-vehicle components are deployed to a Leda instance running on the local host.
-The *FMS Forwarder* running in Leda will then connect to the *influxdb* server running on the local host.
+The containers for the in-vehicle components are deployed to a Leda instance running on the same (local) host that the back end components have been started on.
+The *FMS Forwarder* running in Leda will then directly connect to the *influxdb* server managed by Docker Compose.

 Please refer to [Leda's Getting Started](https://eclipse-leda.github.io/leda/docs/general-usage/) guide for setting up a Leda instance.